Machine Learning applied to asteroid dynamics: Applications to Solar System small bodies

-Neural networks can also be used to automatically classify asteroids into their taxonomic spectral classes. \citet{Pentilla_2021} used feed-forward neural networks to predict asteroid taxonomies with the Bus-DeMeo classification using datasets simulating {\it GAIA} observations.
+Neural networks can also be used to automatically classify asteroids into their taxonomic spectral classes. \citet{Pentilla_2021} used feed-forward neural networks to predict asteroid taxonomies with the Bus-DeMeo classification using datasets simulating {\it GAIA} observations, and, more recently, simulating Legacy Survey of Space and Time (LSST) observations \citep{10.3389/fspas.2022.816268}.
 Results show that neural networks can identify taxonomic classes of asteroids in a robust manner.

-\section{From classification to insight: assessing the maturity of machine learning applied to asteroid dynamics}
+\section{From classification to insight: assessing the impact of machine learning applications to asteroid dynamics}

 \citet{2020WDMKD..10.1349F} utilized seven categories to assess recently published literature, where the last two are those with a higher scientific outcome.

 \begin{enumerate}